 Binoculars, torch, insect repellent, lip salve, sunscreen, sunglasses.
 Cosmetics, medications, and cigarettes are all available in the major towns, but if specific brand names are needed, it is best to bring enough to last your stay.

-However, care needs to be taken to comply with international aviation security regulations for items in carry on luggage.
-Contact your airline for details.
+However, care needs to be taken to comply with international aviation security regulations for items in carry-on luggage and customs regulations.

 What to Wear

 - In summer, lightweight, light-coloured cottons are preferable.

 - Garments of neutral colours that blend with the bush and forest are advisable for safaris and game viewing.